 Specify product key.
-You can either skip entering Windows key or specify MAK or retail Windows key.
+You can either skip entering Windows key or specify GVLK, MAK or retail Windows key.

 Specify local administrator password for the operating system being deployed.

-Open properties of created task and check that it is enabled and available to run on any platforms.
+Open properties of the created task and check that it is enabled and available to run on any platforms.

 At Task Sequence tab you can see the sequence of steps for deploying operating system on the client (steps based on the previously selected sequence template).
 This time we will leave it all by the default.